cyrilletuzi/angular-async-local-storage/README.md

   get(index: string): Observable<unknown> {}
   get<T>(index: string, schema: JSONSchema): Observable<T> {}

-  // Observe
+  // Advanced
   watch(index: string): Observable<unknown> {}
   watch<T>(index: string, schema: JSONSchema): Observable<T> {}

-  // Advanced
   size: Observable<number>;
   has(index: string): Observable<boolean> {}
   keys(): Observable<string> {}
 }
 ```

-Note: there is also a `LocalStorage` service available,
-but only for compatibility with old versions of this lib.
+Note: the lib also exports an old `LocalStorage` service: it is deprecated, do **not** use it.

 ## How to